hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 Links

-Links are exposed through the links
+Links are exposed through the links attribute and are either Resource

 instances or a list of instances.